 Licensure for professional engineers or professional land surveyors by comity.
 (5-8-09)

 Late or Denied Renewals.
-Failure on the part of any licensee or business entity to renew their license or certificate of authorization prior to their expiration shall not deprive such persons or business entity of the right of renewal, but the fees to be paid for renewal after their expiration shall be increased as prescribed in Section 54-1216, Idaho Code.
-(3-29-10)
+Failure on the part of any licensee or business entity to renew their license or certificate of authorization prior to their expiration shall not deprive such persons or business entity of the right of renewal, but the fees to be paid for renewal after their expiration shall be increased as prescribed in Section 54-1216, Idaho Code, unless otherwise waived by the Board. ()

 Schedule of Fees.
 The schedule of fees as determined by the Board shall be furnished to applicants with application forms.
 (7-1-93)